Back to California

 Companion Chatbot

-An artificial intelligence program designed to interact with users in a conversational manner.
+An artificial intelligence program designed to interact with users, often in a conversational manner.

 Operator

-The company or entity that runs and manages the companion chatbot service.
+The company or organization that runs and manages the chatbot app.

 Limits and Unknowns

-• Does not specify what happens if an operator does not comply with the requirements.
+• Does not specify what happens if a company does not follow these rules.

 Bill History